 Step-by-step injection demos

-You or a caregiver should receive training from your healthcare professional for the first injection of Enbrel.
-View step-by-step instructions below.
-You can also request an informative DVD with step-by-step lessons on how to inject Enbrel in the Enbrel Resources section of the site.
+You or a caregiver should receive training from your healthcare professional for the first injection of Enbrel®.
+You can also view step-by-step instructions below.

 If you are concerned about injection site reactions, make sure you contact your healthcare professional.

 Always use the sharps container provided to dispose of used Auto-injectors or Pre-filled syringes.
 Once the container is full, consult the needle destruction brochure in your patient pack for instruction on responsible needle disposal.

 Phone 0800 Enbrel® (working hours 10am-7pm) for a new sharps container to be sent to your home.
 Or you can register for Enbrel® Resources which offers you helpful tips and information about needle disposal and exchange.
 You can also order replacement sharps bins and other resources here.